dianna-ai/dianna/tutorials/README.md

 | $n_{segments}$ | **$100$** |$200$ |$200$ |  |
 | $sigma$        |  **$0$**  |  default    | default | |

-🠊 The most crucial parameter is the nubmer of super-pixels $n_{segments}.
+🠊 The most crucial parameter is the nubmer of super-pixels $n_{segments}$.
 Higher values led to higher sensitivity, however that observaiton was dependant on the evaluaiton metric.

 🠊 Regularization had only a marginal detrimental effect, the best results were obtained using no regularization (no smoothing, $sigma = 0$) or least squares regression.